WORDS BY Jasna Simončič, Tadej Borovšak

 But most importantly, we wanted to share this piece of advice.
 Actively search for things that can break.
 Embrace the tools that will yell at you.
 Those tools were created by people who were burned by that error.
 Learn from mistakes other people made before you.

 Want to know more about making and avoiding mistakes in your Ansible Playbooks?
 Hear it straight from the man who admits messing things up a lot in this short webinar.
 More interested in just the avoiding part?
-Try out our Steampunk Scanner to shape up your playbooks much more gracefully 😉
+Try out our Steampunk Spotter to shape up your playbooks much more gracefully 😉